 (ii) any place kept or used for habitual betting or wagering on any such event or contingency as aforesaid, whether the public has, or may have, access thereto or not; or

 (iii) any place used by a bookmaker for the purpose of receiving or negotiating bets or wagers on any such event or contingency as aforesaid, whether such bets or wagers reach the bookmaker by the hand of the person placing the bet or his agent or the bookmaker’s agent or through the telephone or the post or by telegram or by any other means;

 Since this act was written all the way back in 1953, it mostly focuses on the ‘betting house’ as the gambling platform.
 So it refers to traditional, land-based betting houses or places as the center of gambling.

 Of course, online casinos didn’t exist back then, so most are unsure about whether or not these are covered by the act.
 However, the phrase “…through the telephone or the post or by telegram or by any other means” implies that transactions on the same level as mobile (or internet) communication is covered by the law.
 Luckily, this last phrase is a bit vague and is up for legal interpretation.

 So to answer the question: it’s not entirely defined if online casinos are covered by this law.
-Although recently, Malaysian government has been cracking down on people associated with running online casinos on Malaysian soil.
+Although recently, the Malaysian government has been cracking down on people associated with running online casinos on Malaysian soil.